Past Progressive

 (or) ‘ Yes, my wife told me about it this morning.’

-The past tense suggests: ‘I know more or less all about it; I don’t need any further
+past tense suggests: ‘I know more or less all about it; I don’t need any

 information.’

-The past continuous tense suggests: ‘I have heard a little about it, but I should like to hear
+past continuous tense suggests: ‘I have heard a little about it, but I should

 more.’